Germany readies subsidies for satellite internet providers such as Starlink

 The company plans to eventually deploy 12,000 satellites in total and has said the Starlink constellation will cost it roughly $10 billion.

-Building and sending rockets to outer space is a capital-intensive business, but two of the world's richest men, Amazon (AMZN.O) founder Jeff Bezos and Musk, who is also the chief of automaker Tesla Inc (TSLA.O), have invested billions of dollars over the years to make inroads in this market. read more
+Building and sending rockets to outer space is a capital-intensive business, but two of the world’s richest men, Amazon founder Jeff Bezos and Musk, who is also the chief of automaker Tesla Inc, have invested billions of dollars over the years to make inroads in this market.

 ($1 = 0.8179 euros)